6UK/KingBlogs/README.md

 ##  Description

-This is a blog where you get to view already posted blogs, comment on them and post your own blog.
+This is a blog where you get to view already posted blogs, comment on them and post your own blog

 ### Clone the Repo